 Capital gains are charged to tax at the individual’s marginal rate of tax, i.e. 10% or 20% (18% or 28% for residential property (e.g. buy-to-let) and carried interest).
 Gains which, when added to the taxable income of the investor, fall below the basic rate income tax limit are taxed at 10% and gains that are in excess of this limit are taxed at 20%).
-This means that if one spouse pays tax at a lower rate it may be worth transferring assets before disposal in order to take advantage of the lower tax rate and/or annual exempt amount, if also available.
+This means that if one spouse or civil partner pays tax at a lower rate it may be worth transferring assets before disposal in order to take advantage of the lower tax rate and/or annual exempt amount, if also available.
 The saving that could be made will be 10% of the gain (20% – 10%).
 Such a transfer must be on an outright basis with ‘no strings attached’.

 There are two other matters that should be considered: